Phil Hanson (racing driver): 2018: First year with United Autosports

-2019: AsLMS title
+2019: Asian Le Mans Series title

 Hanson raced a United Autosports-entered Ligier JS P2 with di Resta in the 2018–19 Asian Le Mans Series.
 The duo finished on the podium at every round, thus earning the LMP2 title by 11 points.

 Returning to the European Le Mans Series in 2019, Hanson would partner Albuquerque for the entire season.
 After starting the year by using a Ligier JS P217, the team switched to an Oreca 07 for the final three races, where a win and a second place propelled them to fourth in the standings.

 2020: Success on two fronts & Le Mans win

 In 2020, Hanson contested the FIA World Endurance Championship, co-driving alongside Albuquerque and Paul di Resta.
 Despite a retirement at the season opener in Silverstone, the team would impose themselves quickly, finishing third at both Fuji and Shanghai.
 From there on, a winning streak followed, as the trio of Hanson, Albuquerque, and di Resta claimed victories at Bahrain, Austin, and Spa-Francorchamps, before a class win at the postponed 24 Hours of Le Mans handed the title to United, therefore making Hanson the youngest ever WEC champion.

-He would continue with United throughout the remainder of the year, once again partnering Albuquerque in the ELMS.
+Hanson would continue with United throughout the remainder of the year, once again partnering Albuquerque in the ELMS.
 A dominant campaign followed, as the pair won the races at Spa, Le Castellet, and Monza, which, coupled with third places in the first and last races of the year, gave Hanson and Albuquerque the title one race before the end of the season.